 In private lessons, you will be trained in improvisation, composition, and instrumental skills.

-As you master basic ear skills, the Contemporary Improvisation program of studies becomes more flexible and becomes tailored to your individual needs.
-You will begin to define yourself by choosing the artists or styles most germane to your musical personality then, through deep aural absorption of your chosen musical roots, a synthesis becomes possible, and a musical self-portrait will begin to emerge in your improvisations.
+As you master basic ear skills, the Contemporary Improvisation curriculum becomes more flexible and tailored to your individual needs.
+You will begin to define yourself by choosing the artists or styles most germane to your musical personality.
+Then, through deep aural absorption of your chosen musical roots, a synthesis becomes possible, and a musical self-portrait will begin to emerge in your improvisations.

-Electives supplement the core curriculum outlined above, and may include such courses as "Indian Modal Improvisation," "Yiddish Music Performance Styles," "The Music of Billie Holiday," and "Issues and Trends in American Music."
+Electives supplement the core curriculum and may include such courses as "Indian Modal Improvisation," "Film Noir," "Eastern European Jewish Music Performance Traditions," "Music, Spirit, and Transformation," "West African Music," "Eco-Music," "Open Forms, Graphic Scores, and Structured Improvisation," and "Issues and Trends in American Music."

 Anthony Coleman, who teaches "Development of Personal Style," performs Christian Marclay's Shuffle (2007) while surrounded by Marclay's Chalkboard (2010), at New York's Whitney Museum of Art.
 Video from WNYC on YouTube.

 Interested in joining us?
 Click here for information about our application process.